kerem3338/oui/README.md

 # OUI
-OUI is na esolang which is freindly!
+OUI is an esolang which is freindly!

 ## What OUI offers?
 * 	**Errors are not fatal**, anyone one can make mistakes.
 The Program doesn’t stop when an error occurs.